 Islam is the dominant religion in Indonesia today and is practiced by a majority of the population.
 Before the fourteenth century, Hinduism was widespread in the area but is now practiced by only a small number of people.
-Less than one-fifth of the population is Christian, primarily Protestant; and many Chinese follow Buddhist-Taoist teachings.
+Less than one-sixth of the population is Christian, primarily Protestant; and many Chinese follow Buddhist-Taoist teachings.
 Animistic religions (belief that non-human objects have spirits) are still followed by tribes in remote areas.

 Half of the Manggarai are Sunni Muslims and most of the rest are animists.
 As a whole, the island of Flores is largely Catholic, but many of the people have mixed their faith with animistic practices.
 However, in the past, the western part of the neighboring island of Timor has experienced an outpouring of God's blessing.

 The Manggarai have no Christian resources available in their own language.
 A great need exists for Christian literature to be translated into their native language.
 Above all, sustained intercession is necessary if the Manggarai are to come to a saving knowledge of Christ.